-Annually in mid-June a large festival takes place along Grand Avenue to celebrate the Bahamian culture in an abstract form of a thank-you.
+Annually in mid-June, a large festival takes place along Grand Avenue to celebrate the Bahamian culture in an abstract form of a thank-you.
 The Goombay Festival, as it has been named, turns the entire area into a Caribbean paradise.

-The festival includes different native Bahamian dancing, foods, music, and spotlights the heritage that the Bahamian people introduced to the Grove.
+The festival includes different native Bahamian dancing, foods, and music, and spotlights the heritage that the Bahamian people introduced to the Grove.
 Another point of interest in Coconut Grove is the Peacock Inn.
 This inn was built in 1882 and was the first hotel to ever be built on the South Florida Mainland.
 The Peacock Inn (formerly known as the Bay View Inn) was also built by the hard work of two English immigrants, Isabella and Charles Peacock.
 The couple sold their meat business in London and immigrated to Southern Florida looking for new opportunities.

 Although we can tie many great things to the people of neighboring countries, The Grove also produces some home-grown American pride as well.

 Some of the greatest minds, in their field of expertise, have drawn inspiration from this neighborhood.
-Alexander Graham Bell, Tennessee Williams, and Robert Frost are some of the more celebrated names that called Coconut Grove home.
+Alexander Graham Bell, Tennessee Williams, and Robert Frost are some of the more celebrated names that are called Coconut Grove home.
 Inspiration comes in many forms, but the most widely remembered is always music.
 The Grove has been pumping brilliant musicians into the music business for years.
 Some of this neighborhood’s past residents included Jimmy Buffet, Jose Feliciano, Joni Mitchell, Fred Neil, David Crosby, and The Lovin’ Spoonfuls.

-Coconut Grove has some of Miami’s best dining, shopping and nightlife.
-There are plenty of stylish nightclubs, funky cafes and restaurants that serve up Cuban, Argentine, and Greek food.
+Coconut Grove has some of Miami’s best dining, shopping, and nightlife.
+There are plenty of stylish nightclubs, funky cafes, and restaurants that serve up Cuban, Argentine, and Greek food.